Find providers

 6. Use a Planner

 Feeling scattered is one of the symptoms of adult ADHD.
-In this condition, it can be difficult to keep things in order, and there’s a significant chance you’ll forget details.
+As we’ve discussed, it’s difficult to keep things in order and there’s a significant chance you’ll forget details.
 Consolidating details and important dates in one place can be a solution and a useful tool to getting things done.

-A planner provides a single source of information that simplifies the potential challenges of having to manage multiple lists and reminders.
+A planner provides a single source of information, one that simplifies the potential challenges of having to manage multiple lists and reminders.
 Make a habit of keeping all your lists and marking down important dates in your planner, and keep it with you as you move throughout your day.

 7. Practice Mindfulness